 - Replace the mashed banana with unsweetened applesauce.
 If you can’t do bananas, don’t like bananas or just don’t have any one hand…this sub works like a dream.

-If you love these vegan carrot muffins, here are some other veggie-loaded vegan recipes for kids
+If you love these vegan carrot muffins, here are some other veggie-loaded vegan recipes

 - Strawberry Beet Instant Pot Applesauce